Bob Dole to lie in state at Capitol as nation honors senator

 Dole died Sunday at the age of 98.
 He was a leader known for his caustic wit, which he often turned on himself but didn’t hesitate to turn on others, too.
 He shaped tax and foreign policy and worked vigorously to help the disabled, enshrining protections against discrimination in employment, education and public services in the Americans with Disabilities Act.

 The U.S. Capitol has been considered the most suitable place for the nation to pay final tribute to its most eminent citizens by having their remains lie in state.
+The commemoration will include a formal arrival and departure ceremony.

+“Senator Dole was an extraordinary patriot, who devoted his entire life to serving our nation with dignity and integrity,” said House Speaker Nancy Pelosi, D-Calif.

-Dole, from Kansas, won the Republican nomination in 1996, but was defeated when President Bill Clinton won a second term.
+Dole, representing Kansas, served four terms in the House and more than four terms in the Senate.
+He won the Republican nomination in 1996, but was defeated when President Bill Clinton won a second term.
 He was also 1976 GOP vice presidential candidate on the losing ticket with President Gerald Ford.

+“Those of us who were lucky to know Bob well ourselves admired him even more,” said Sen. Mitch McConnell, the Republican leader in the Senate.
+“A bright light of patriotic good cheer burned all the way from Bob’s teenage combat heroics through his whole career in Washington and through the years since.
+We look forward to honoring his life and legacy at the Capitol.”

+Senate Majority Leader Chuck Schumer, D-N.Y., said he didn’t get to serve with Dole, but “his reputation and his achievements, and most of all his character preceded him.”

+Dole received two Purple Hearts for his valor in World War II.
 Throughout his political career, he carried the mark of war.
 Charging a German position in northern Italy in 1945, Dole was hit by a shell fragment that crushed two vertebrae and paralyzed his arms and legs.
 The young Army platoon leader spent three years recovering in a hospital and never regained use of his right hand.